Anachronisms in the Book of Mormon: Chariots

 The Book of Mormon mentions the presence of "chariots" in three instances, in two instances (both around 90 BC at the same location) inferring them as a mode of transportation.
 There is no archaeological evidence to support the use of wheeled vehicles in pre-Columbian Mesoamerica.
 Many parts of ancient Mesoamerica were not suitable for wheeled transport.
 Clark Wissler, the Curator of Ethnography at the American Museum of Natural History in New York City, noted: "we see that the prevailing mode of land transport in the New World was by human carrier.
 The wheel was unknown in pre-Columbian times."

 Wheels were used in a limited context in Mesoamerica for what were probably ritual objects, "small clay animal effigies mounted on wheels."
 Richard Diehl and Margaret Mandeville have documented the archaeological discovery of wheeled toys in Teotihuacan, Tres Zapotes, Veracruz, and Panuco in Mesoamerica.
 Some of these wheeled toys were referred to by Smithsonian archaeologist William Henry Holmes and archaeologist Désiré Charnay as "chariots".
 While these items establish that the concept of the wheel was known in ancient Mesoamerica, lack of suitable draft animals and a terrain unsuitable for wheeled traffic are the probable reasons that wheeled transport was never developed."

 A comparison of the South American Inca civilization to Mesoamerican civilizations shows the same lack of wheeled vehicles.
 Although the Incas used a vast network of paved roads, these roads are so rough, steep, and narrow that they were likely unsuitable for wheeled use.
 Bridges that the Inca people built, and even continue to use and maintain today in some remote areas, are straw-rope bridges so narrow (about 2–3 feet wide) that no wheeled vehicle can fit.
 Inca roads were used mainly by chaski message runners and llama caravans.
 Mayan paved roads at Yucatan had characteristics which could allow the use of wheeled vehicles, but there is no evidence that those highways were used other than by people on foot and nobles who were borne on litters.

 Compass

 The Book of Mormon also states that a "compass" or "Liahona" was used by Nephi in the 6th-century BC.
 The compass is widely recognized to have been invented in China around 1100 AD, and remains of a compass have never been found in America.
 In the Book of Alma, Alma explains to his son that "our fathers called it Liahona, which is, being interpreted, a compass".
+The Church of Jesus Christ of Latter-day Saints' Guide to the Scriptures describes the Liahona as "a brass ball with two pointers that gave directions—as a compass—and also spiritual instruction to Lehi and his followers when they were righteous."
+It further states that the Liahona was provided by the Lord to Lehi and his followers rather than being created by them.